Vibe Coding vs Research-Driven Development

 Your page loads fast.
 The code is clean.
 The design is sharp.
 The AI even added meta tags and structured data.
 But the title targets a keyword nobody searches for.
 The content is missing the terms your market actually uses.
 And six months later, your analytics show a flat line.
 Everything worked — except the part that matters.

-Why AI Is Great at Coding but Bad at SEO
+Why AI Is Bad at SEO (Even Though It's Great at Coding)

-This isn't a model limitation that gets better with GPT-5 or Claude 5.
-It's structural.
-Coding and SEO are fundamentally different disciplines, and AI handles them differently for specific, permanent reasons.
+This isn't a model limitation that gets better with GPT-5 or Claude 5, it's structural.
+Coding and SEO are fundamentally different disciplines, and AI handles them differently for specific, permanent reasons that explain why AI is bad at SEO no matter how strong the underlying model gets.

 DimensionCodingSEO & Content